cessair/cessair/packages/generic/README.md

-# @cessair/common
+# @cessair/generic

-> The common features using to implement Cessair.
+> The interface for generic programming.

 - [License](#license)